Sophichia/tiny-docker/README.md

 # tiny-docker
-This repository records my learning process of  https://github.com/xianlubird/mydocker. 《自己动手写Docker》
+I am using this repository to store my personal reading notes and code when reading 《自己动手写Docker》.

+The original official github repository for this book is https://github.com/xianlubird/mydocker.